itzVort3x1/code-interceptor/README.md

 # code-interceptor
-Script that helps you inject javascript code in the users browser and change their content.
+Script that helps you inject javascript code in the users browser and change their viewing content.